seisman/DDRelocator/README.md

 The program is written for personal interests only.
 There is no guarantee that that the program works correctly.

+## Dependencies

+The package depends on the following Python packages:

+- Matplotlib
+- NumPy
+- ObsPy
+- Pandas

 ## Install

 ```